Skip to content

 Transport, ferries and car hire

 Getting around Croatia is mid-priced rather than cheap.
-Intercity buses are the backbone of public transport — comfortable, frequent and reasonable (a Split–Zagreb or Split–Dubrovnik leg is typically in the low €20s), and they reach far more places than the limited train network.
-Within cities you rarely need anything but your feet plus the odd local bus ticket.
+Intercity buses are the backbone - comfortable, frequent and reasonable (a Split-Zagreb or Split-Dubrovnik leg is typically in the low €20s), and they reach far more places than the thin train network.
+Within cities you won’t need much more than your feet and the odd local bus ticket.

-Ferries are both transport and a highlight, and they are good value as a foot passenger: short island crossings run by the national operator Jadrolinija start at only a few euros, while longer catamaran legs cost more.
-Taking a car across is far dearer and books out in summer, so for island-hopping most people travel as foot passengers and pick up local transport on arrival.
-Fares and timetables are seasonal — check Jadrolinija directly.
+Ferries are both transport and a highlight, and good value as a foot passenger: short island crossings with the national operator Jadrolinija start at a few euros, longer catamaran legs cost more.
+Taking a car across is far dearer and books out in summer, so for island-hopping most people don’t bring one at all - they travel as foot passengers and pick up local transport on arrival.
+Fares and timetables are seasonal - check Jadrolinija directly.

 A blue-and-white Jadrolinija car ferry crossing the Adriatic past a green island